036) Bad Kitty Camp Daze by Nick Bruel, finished May 24

 040) Chopsticks by Jessica Anthony & Rodrigo Corral, finished June 12

 I like the idea of a book told entirely through ephemera.
 Selfies and IMs, etc. That's fine.
 Might have been nice if the story itself were less of a cliche.
 Young prodigy!
 Boy next door just arrived from abroad!
 Forbidden love!
 Disapproving parents!
 Artists acting out!
 Mysterious disappearance!
-Who's really mad?
+Who's really mad?in-store

 You know.